no-kris/ChoHan/README.md

 ## Rules:

-* A dealer rolls two dice.
+* A dealer rolls two dice :game_die: :game_die:.

-* Each player will guess whether the sum of the two dice rolled is odd or even.
+* Each player will guess whether the sum of the two dice rolled is odd or even :question:.

-* The player who guesses correctly wins the round and takes a point.
+* The player who guesses correctly wins the round and takes a point :trophy:.

-* The game continues until the rounds are over.
+* The game continues until the rounds are over :repeat:.

 ## Getting Started